scalatra/scalatra-website/guides/databinders.md

 However, since databinder commands in Scalatra have nothing to do with your chosen persistence library, the concepts of databinding and validation are completely de-coupled from the concept of persistence.
-You _might_ want to have the `execute` action of a command trigger a persistence function; just as easily, you could serialize the Todo object and send it off to a queue, to have some other application do some work on it first.
+You _might_ want to have the `execute` method of a command trigger a persistence function; just as easily, you could serialize the Todo object and send it off to a queue, to have some other application do some work on it first.